...

 Competition vs. Achievement at a Small School

-Published On: Wednesday, August 28, 2019|Categories: Learning Environment, Parents, Private School, Tenney Subscribers|
+Published On: Wednesday, August 28, 2019|Categories: Private School, Learning Environment, Parents, Tenney Subscribers|

 There are many benefits to sending your child to a small school.
 First of all, this will guarantee that the child gets more personalized attention from the teachers.
 So if they need more help with something, they are likely to get it at a small school.
 On the other hand, if they’re picking up something very quickly and need to be placed in an advanced class or given more challenging assignments, the teachers at a small school are more likely to pinpoint this.